Hugo Batalla

-Hugo Batalla Parentini (July 11, 1926 – October 3, 1998), Uruguayan politician, was Vice President of Uruguay from 1995 to 1998 during the presidency of Julio María Sanguinetti.
+Hugo Batalla Parentini (July 11, 1926 – October 3, 1998) was a Uruguayan politician who was Vice President of Uruguay from 1995 to 1998 during the presidency of Julio María Sanguinetti.

 Background

 His political activity started in the Colorado Party with Zelmar Michelini.
 Batalla was elected diputado for the Department of Montevideo from 1962–66 and 1967–71, and was President of the Chamber of Deputies of Uruguay from 1969 to 1970.
 He was also a member of the Latin American Parliament and Vice-President from 1968–69.

-He split from Colorado in 1971 to form the Frente Amplio with Michelini, and was re-elected diputado from 1972 until the instauration of the military dictatorship in June 1973.
+He split from Colorado in 1971 to form the Frente Amplio with Michelini, and was re-elected diputado from 1972 until the installation of the military dictatorship in June 1973.

-After the return of constitutional rule, he was elected senator for the Partido por el Gobierno del Pueblo (Peoples' Government Party, which would later rejoin the Frente Amplio) from 1985–1995, and was Vice-President of the Chamber of Senators during 1993.
+After the return of constitutional rule, he was elected senator for the Party for the Government of the People (which would later rejoin the Frente Amplio) from 1985–1995, and was Vice-President of the Chamber of Senators during 1993.
+He also ran as a presidential candidate in 1989.